 It has been a founding doctrine of the Seventh-day Adventist church that the seventh-day Sabbath is from creation, whereas the “ceremonial Sabbaths,” also known as “festival Sabbaths,” were from the time of Moses, and as such were simply “shadow Sabbaths” that were pointing to Christ’s first Advent.
 As a result of the cross, when Christ died, types gave way to the antitype, and the shadows gave way to the reality of Christ’s bodily presence in the life of the Church.
 This reasoning worked well for a while, but with the advent of the Computer Age, when rapid searches can be made virtually at the speed of electrons, those arguments are quickly falling apart, leaving the proponents of such erroneous views to seek an enhanced way of explaining away the plain teachings of the Bible, in their effort to teach for doctrines the traditions of the fathers, all on account of their resisting conformity with the Bible’s most treasured precepts.
 But for Davidians, this is more troubling, for they will have to confront the reality that even Victor Houteff, did not have complete knowledge on the Scriptures on this topic, neither did he part with some of the traditions of the church fathers who preceded him.

-The purpose of this article is to demonstrate that whereas most Davidians and their Adventist counterparts hold that the weekly Sabbath is in a different and separate category from the “shadow Sabbaths,” on account of the one being established before sin, and the other instituted after, is to show that both these Sabbaths were instituted at the creation of the earth, before sin, and that both, during the reign of sin, were re-purposed by Heaven to accommodate sacrifices being offered on them, and that this was God’s redemptive effort of leading the lost race of Adam back to Himself.
+The purpose of this article is to demonstrate that whereas most Davidians and their Adventist counterparts hold that the weekly Sabbath is in a different and separate category from the “shadow Sabbaths,” on account of the one being established before sin, and the other instituted after, that both these Sabbaths were instituted at the creation of the earth, before sin, and that both, during the reign of sin, were re-purposed by Heaven to accommodate sacrifices to be offered on them, and that this was God’s redemptive effort in leading the lost race of Adam back to Himself.

 For many Davidians, nowhere is this view that the weekly Sabbath was made and used purely for “rest,” more plainly seen than in Brother Houteff’s first book—The Shepherd’s Rod, Volume One: